-- -For those offenders inmates with communication disabilities, the Facility ADA Coordinator, with the assistance of the medical staff, will ensure that such offenders inmates are provided access to auxiliary aids and services, when required, for effective communication in accessing and participating in department Department programs, services and activities. - 2.
-Such programs, services and activities, include but are not limited to, the following: - A. Intake assessments and classification; - B. Institutional orientation; - C. Medical and mental health services; - D. Substance abuse and other treatment programs; - E. Offender Inmate work and education programs; - F. Program, housing, classification, release and other status reviews; - G. Disciplinary hearings, grievances, discrimination complaints, and other administrative processes for review of decisions and actions by department staff affecting offender inmates; and
+- 1. For those offenders with communication disabilities, the facility ADA Coordinator, with the assistance of the medical staff, will ensure that such offenders are provided access to auxiliary aids and services, when required, for effective communication in accessing and participating in Department programs, services, and activities. - 2.
+Such programs, services, and activities, include but are not limited to, the following: - A. Intake assessments and classification; - B. Institutional orientation;

-- H. Prison Rape Elimination Act (PREA) reporting and/or follow-up with any PREA concerns. - 3.
-Auxiliary aids and services for deaf and hearing-impaired offenders,-inmates may include, but are not limited to, the following: - A. Handwritten or typed notes, if the communication is short and simple; - B. Qualified sign language interpreters, when available, if the communication is not short and simple (either in person or video interpretation) and for large meetings and events; - C. Real-time captioning of video materials, when available; - D. Open or closed captioning of video materials, when available; - E. Written transcripts or outlines; - F. Visual notifications such as a flashing light or flashcard; - G. A sign on a cell door or vest/shirt notifying staff of a hearing-impaired offender inmate; and;
+- C. Medical and mental health services; - D. Substance abuse and other treatment programs; - E. Offender work and education programs; - F. Program, housing, classification, release, and other status reviews; - G. Disciplinary hearings, grievances, discrimination complaints, and other administrative processes for review of decisions and actions by Department staff affecting offender; and - H. Prison Rape Elimination Act (PREA) reporting and/or follow-up with any PREA concerns. - 3.
+Auxiliary aids and services for deaf and hearing-impaired offenders may include, but are not limited to, the following: - A. Handwritten or typed notes, if the communication is short and simple; - B. Qualified sign language interpreters, when available, if the communication is not short and simple (either in person or video interpretation) and for large meetings and events; - C. Real-time captioning of video materials, when available; - D. Open or closed captioning of video materials, when available; - E. Written transcripts or outlines; - F. Visual notifications such as a flashing light or flashcard; - G. A sign on a cell door or vest/shirt notifying staff of a hearing-impaired offender; and - H. Other methods of making aurally delivered materials accessible to people with hearing impairments. - 4.
+Aids for individuals with vision impairments include, but are not limited to, the following: - A. Safety glasses; - B. Magnifier in the computer located in the law library; - C. Writing guides, when available; and - D. Reading books in braille, when available.